quiltdata/t4/docs/Technical Reference.md

     }
     ```

-1. The **ability to create DNS entries**, such as CNAME and TXT records,
+1. The **ability to create DNS entries**, such as CNAME records,
 for your company's domain.

-1. **An SSL/TLS certificate in the us-east-1 region** to secure the domain where
+1. **An SSL certificate in the us-east-1 region** to secure the domain where
 your users will access your Quilt instance.
 For example,
 to make your Quilt catalog available at `https://quilt.mycompany.com`,
 you require a certificate for `*.mycompany.com` in the [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
 You may either [create a new certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html), or
 [import an existing certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).

-1. **An SSL/TLS certificate in the same region as your Quilt instance**, for
+1. **An SSL certificate in the same region as your Quilt instance**, for
 the elastic load balancer of the Quilt server.
 See the above pre-requisite for details.

 1. **An S3 Bucket** for your team data.
 This may be a new or existing bucket.